fluencelabs/deal/README.md

 ```

 ## Tips

 -   To stop and cleanup dev environment run:

 ```bash
 docker-compose -f docker/docker-compose.yml down --volumes
 ```

 -   To redeploy contracts:

 ```bash
 make deploy-contracts-local
 ```

 and do not forget to repeat from 3d step (depends on your needs).

-# Ts-Client
-for `ts-client` module check out [README.md](ts-client/README.md).